sandhyaparna/Data-Science/Time Series/Overview.md

 ![](https://www.analyticsvidhya.com/wp-content/uploads/2015/02/Mean_nonstationary.png)
 * The variance of the series should not a be a function of time.
 ![](https://www.analyticsvidhya.com/wp-content/uploads/2015/02/Var_nonstationary.png)
 * The covariance of the i th term and the (i + m) th term should not be a function of time.
+An autocovariance that does not depend on time.
+Autocovariance is a function that gives the covariance of the process with itself at pairs of time points.
 ![](https://www.analyticsvidhya.com/wp-content/uploads/2015/02/Cov_nonstationary.png)

 Ways to Stationarize Non-Stationary models: